 Scott continues to dabble in all facets of the business, having produced and directed LOVE, LOVE, LOVE-CELEBRATING THE BEATLES at the Laurie Beechman theatre, directed and choreographed FOREVER PLAID at Theatre by the Sea and [title of show] at The Secret Theatre in NYC.

-Scott now resides in Philadelphia with his wife Lindsie, their Frenchie, Mavis, and their brand new baby boy, Jed William!
-He is an adjunct assistant professor of Musical Theatre at Rider University in Lawrenceville, New Jersey as well as a senior lecturer at University of the Arts in Philadelphia.
+Scott now resides in Philadelphia with his wife Lindsie, their Frenchie, Mavis, and their baby boy, Jed William!
+He has taught on the faculties of University of the Arts as well as Rider University, where he is currently an Adjunct Assistant Professor of Musical Theatre.

 Photos above (L-R)-Berger in Hair, Dr. Fine in Next to Normal, and Leaf Coneybear in The 25th Annual Putnam County Spelling Bee